ai2ys/Rock-Paper-Scissors_Image-Classification/README.md

 ## Deployment

-We are going to use TensorFlow Serving using its restful API to deploy the model.
+We are going to use `TensorFlow Serving` using its `RESTful API` to deploy the model.

 Following Docker images will be used for deployment: